peteramckay/newsmarket-paper/spec.md

 - Managing user comments or feedback.
 - Managing newsroom governance.

 These functions are all left for news organizations to handle with their existing workflows and technical infrastructure.

-, as that differentiates it significantly from previous attempts at blockchain journalism solutions, particularly the Civil crypto token.
+In fact, the above schematic is premised on the definition of a news organzation as <em>a collection of journalists, plus their content.</em>

 Dieter Rams: "Less, but better."